 RAUGEO PEXa Pipe

-By combining RAUGEO with REHAU radiant heating and cooling, you’ll enjoy the greatest comfort at the lowest operating cost.
-You’ll also appreciate the reliability of REHAU quality components – durable PEXa pipes, secure EVERLOC joints and manifolds with individually controlled circuits – from the geothermal probe to your thermostat.
+So, by combining RAUGEO with REHAU radiant heating and cooling, you’ll enjoy the greatest comfort at the lowest operating cost.
+You’ll also appreciate the reliability of REHAU quality components from the geothermal probe to your thermostat, including durable PEXa pipes, secure EVERLOC joints and manifolds with individually controlled circuits.

 It could be all you need for total comfort.

 In many cases, a properly designed geothermal-radiant system can provide enough energy to heat and cool your entire space even in extreme temperatures.